Researching your gap year placement

 • Will there be an English-speaking representative of the organisation close by?

-• Will you be offered an induction or briefing course before you start work?
+• Do you get an induction or briefing course before you start work?

 • Will you receive adequate training for the work?